cython/cython/.github/ISSUE_TEMPLATE/bug_report.md

 **Note:**
 - Do not use the bug and feature tracker for support requests.
 Use the `cython-users` mailing list instead.
 - Did you search for similar issues already?
 Please do, it helps to save us precious time that we otherwise could not invest into development.
 - Did you try the latest master branch or pre-release?
 It might already have what you want to report.
+Also see the [Changelog](https://github.com/cython/cython/blob/master/CHANGES.rst) regarding recent changes.
 -->

 **Describe the bug**